WeTranscend-labs/fe-Duck-N-FAI/README.md

 ## Technologies Used

-The DuckStrike frontend leverages a variety of modern technologies to provide a seamless, efficient, and secure user experience.
+The Duck’N’FAI frontend leverages a variety of modern technologies to provide a seamless, efficient, and secure user experience.
 Below are the key technologies and libraries used in this project:

 - **Next.js**: A React framework for building fast, scalable, and optimized web applications.
 It powers the server-side rendering (SSR) and static site generation (SSG) for improved performance.
 - **React**: A JavaScript library for building user interfaces.
 React provides the core functionality for rendering UI components and managing application state.